-Most of the time I feel tremendously happy.
-The happiness I refer to is that incredible feeling of self-awareness mixed with abundant amounts of energy to do, experiment, engage.
+Most of the time I feel fairly happy.
+The happiness I refer to is that feeling of self-awareness mixed with abundant amounts of energy to do, experiment, engage.
 Best of all, I find the state simple to attain.

 I achieve happiness via the mere systematic elimination of sources of unhappiness.
 Trial and error has repeatedly reaffirmed the heuristic.
 I need not intently seek happiness.
 I simply don’t do that which causes harm.
 I avoid it with prejudice.
 That’s the entire formula.